 “Pragmatist Ethics and Climate Change,” in Moral Theory and Climate Change: Ethical Perspectives on a Warming Planet, ed.
 Ben Eggleston and Dale Miller (Routledge, forthcoming 2018), in preparation.

 “Dewey’s Pragmatic Pluralism in Ethics: Independent Factors in Morals,” in Oxford Handbook of Dewey (Oxford University Press, forthcoming 2017), in preparation.

 “Introduction,” in Oxford Handbook of Dewey, ed.
 Steven Fesmire (Oxford University Press, forthcoming 2017), in preparation.

-“Educational Values: Schools as Cultures of Imagination, Growth, and Fulfillment,” in Cambridge Handbook to Democracy and Education, ed.
-Leonard Waks and Andrea English (Cambridge University Press, forthcoming 2017).
+“Educational Values: Schools as Cultures of Imagination, Growth, and Fulfillment,” in John Dewey’s Democracy and Education: A Centennial Handbook, ed.
+Leonard Waks and Andrea English (Cambridge University Press, May 2017).

 “Useful for What?
 Dewey’s Call to Humanize Techno-Industrial Civilization,” Pragmatism Today: The Journal of the Central-European Pragmatist Forum, Vol. 7, no. 1 (2016), 11-19.

 Steven Fesmire, Philip Ackerman-Leist, and David Ondria, with Deirdre Murphy (Culinary Institute of America), “We Are What We Think About What We Eat: Raising the Veil that Separates Us From Our Food,” Transformations: The Journal of Inclusive Scholarship and Pedagogy, Vol. XXIII, no. 2 (2013), 117-129, 183-186.

 “Ecological Imagination in Moral Education, East and West.”
 Contemporary Pragmatism, Vol. 9, No. 1 (June 2012), 205-222.